Auyin111/Reinforcement-Learning-for-autonomous-driving/readme.md

   - ![driving.gif](./img_n_video/on_track_cls_avg_loss_curve.png)

 ## Trick 2: Consider "Velocity" when driving:
   - The output of 'state' from the env is just a static image.
-If the agent does not know the current velocity, it <mark>can not determine how much centripetal force is required to make a turn</mark>
+If the agent does not know the current velocity, it ***_can not determine how much centripetal force is required to make a turn_***
   - ![driving.gif](./img_n_video/car_turning_top.jpg)
   - To solve this problem, need to use <mark>both the 'state' and 'prev_state'</mark> as input
     - because using the original coordinate and final coordinate can derive the displacement and <mark>velocity</mark>